 David Hart is the Director of the Senator George J. Mitchell Center for Sustainability Solutions and is a Professor in the School of Biology and Ecology at the University of Maine.
 Ever since he became embroiled at the age of 17 in a controversial proposal regarding the environmental and economic future of a coastal California watershed, David Hart has been searching for ways to increase the value of science in society.
 For the last decade, David and his colleagues have been growing the capacity of universities to conduct stakeholder-engaged, interdisciplinary research, which led to the creation of the Senator George J. Mitchell Center for Sustainability Solutions.
 More than 150 faculty and 600 students from 17 universities representing the natural and social sciences, engineering, design, and the humanities have participated in this solutions-driven research (e.g. 40+ projects focused on water resources, forestry, agriculture, coastal fisheries, municipal planning, renewable energy and materials management).
 Research support has come from many sources, including more than $32 million in grants from the National Science Foundation.

-Matthew Harsh is an Associate Professor in the Centre for Engineering in Society at Concordia University in Montreal.
+Matthew Harsh is an Associate Professor of Science, Technology and Society and the Director of the Center for Expressive Technologies at California Polytechnic State University.
 Much of his research is about how new and emerging technologies can improve livelihoods in Africa.
 Harsh also conducts research about how to prepare students to responsibly guide innovation towards just and sustainable ends, and runs several training programs related to this on technology policy and community engagement.
 He is Director of ‘Computing cultures’, a film about computer science research in Kenya and Uganda, and Senior Producer of ‘Brother Time’, a documentary about political unrest after the 2007 Kenyan election.
 His films have received numerous awards and have been shown at film festivals and events around the world.

 Petra Holden is a Postdoctoral Research Fellow at the African Climate and Development Initiative working under the AXA Research Chair in African Climate Risk.
 Her postdoctoral research investigates the contribution of climate change and landscape management to the impacts of climate extremes on water systems.
 For her doctoral research she used an inter- and transdisciplinary approach to assess the impact of mountain protection on water-related ecosystem services in relation to broader socio-economic and ecological drivers of landscape change over the last century.
 Prior to this, Petra worked in several African and Asian countries co-developing climate change adaptation projects associated with weather and climate early warning systems and the restoration of ecosystems to “natural” and novel states.